Quick, Easy, Low Calorie, Microwave Breakfast Recipes: Soft, Spongy Dhokla in 5 Minutes!

 Why Do You Need to have, a Quick Recipe For Breakfast?

 Breakfast is the most important meal of the day, and most of us believe in this statement.

-Ideally, it should contain all possible nutrients to keep us energetic throughout the day.
+Ideally, it should contain all possible the essential nutrients, to keep us active and energetic throughout the day.

-That's the reason most of us include Carbohydrates, Proteins, fruits, and vegetables etc. in our morning breakfast.
+That's the reason, most of us include the Carbohydrates, Proteins, fruits, and vegetables etc. in our morning breakfast.

 I also do the same for my family.
 But sometimes, eating the same food every day becomes boring.
 And fortunately or unfortunately, my family loves the variety in food.

 Therefore, I have to think of new ways to impress their appetite.

 Indian breakfast recipes comprise, mostly of vegetable stuffed Parantha, Idlis, Perched Rice Upma, Rawa, or Sooji Upma etc.

-And needless to say they require lot of planning and preparation.
+And needless to say, such recipes require lot of planning and preparation.

 Therefore, many working couples nowadays prefer Oats, Cornflakes, Sandwiches, Muesli, and other quick and easy breakfast options.

 I personally prefer recipes, which are cooked quickly, with minimum ingredients.

-At the same time, it should be nutritious with less fat and calorie.
+At the same time, it should be nutritious, with less fat and less calorie.

 Besan Dhokla is one such breakfast recipe, which is prepared with few ingredients, is nutritious, and does not require too much of preparation.

 - 250 gm.
 Besan or Gram flour, Besan or Gram flour packets are easily available at grocery shops or super markets